In this post, we’ll be going over some of the common minimalist misconceptions!

 Sometimes the build-up of clutter blocks you from your happiness and these positive experiences.

-In personal life, this also pertains to food as well.
+In my personal life, this also pertains to food as well.
 Trying your best to eat quality foods and in moderation (I’m prone to junk and binge eating from time to time lol).

 This can be tough for most of us but the mindset is still the starting point to keep positive eating habits in the door and negative eating habits out the door.

 Overall, this mindset ultimately revolves around finding peace and happiness for yourself.
 It’s about valuing your experiences over personal possessions that you don’t necessarily “need”.

 6. You Have to Live Like a “Monk” (only extreme)

 When we first hear the word minimalism, we may picture an empty room and so on and so forth.
 Thus, the lifestyle seems very similar to that of a monk.

 This is not true because by thinking one is living like a monk, you are saying that all minimalism is extreme.
 And as mentioned above, there are many different minimalist lifestyles.